thbst16/dotnet-statiq-beckshome-blog/input/about.md

 Title: About Me
 ---
 This is a no technology zone.
 I have enough of that in my blog.
 It also won’t be a boring diatribe about my life or what I do.
-Instead, a couple of fun facts and third-person narratives:
+Instead, a couple of fun facts and pictures:

 * Spent nearly 8 years of his life in Germany.
 Went to university there, worked there, drove very, very fast there.
-The image is of his German drivers license and, no, he was not associated with any right-wing German radical movements during his stay.
+The image is of his German drivers license - scary, eh?

     ![German Drivers License](https://s3.amazonaws.com/s3.beckshome.com/20100411-German-License-thumb.png)